![]() |

 .
 Caretaker's Cottage garage bay

-Today, historic structures at the Edison and Ford Winter Estates are outfitted with a state-of-the-art VESDA (Very Early Smoke Detection Apparatus) system, along with a Borrell Mist system.
+Today, historic structures at the Edison and Ford Winter Estates are outfitted with a state-of-the-art VESDA (Very Early Smoke Detection Apparatus) system and a Borrell Mist system.

 When fire or smoke is detected,

 tiny water droplets and pressurized gas are delivered.
-As the droplets contact with fire, they convert to steam, absorbing energy from the surface of burning materials.
+As the droplets come into contact with fire, they convert to steam, absorbing energy from the surface of burning materials.
 As the steam expands, it lowers the firing temperature and prevents oxygen from reaching the fire, which smothers it.

-Also, the porches of the Edison houses feature a water sprinkler system to extinguish any fire outside, along with portable fire extinguishers
+Also, the porches of the Edison houses feature a water sprinkler system to extinguish any fire outside, along with portable fire extinguishers.

 — February 11, 1847 – October 18, 1931

-Named the 20th century “Man of the Millennium” by LIFE Magazine, Thomas Alva Edison is best known for perfecting a commercially viable incandescent light bulb.
-However, Edison was also a newspaper printer, telegrapher, and inventor, who “transformed middle-class life.”
-He discovered an astounding number of commercial applications for ordinary materials and agricultural products.
-Although his favorite invention was the phonograph, his work spanned improvements to the telegraph, the light bulb, generator and motors, movie-making, batteries, cement, and a domestic source of rubber, one of his primary research focuses in southwest Florida.
+Named the 20th century "Man of the Millennium" by LIFE Magazine, Thomas Alva Edison is best known for perfecting a commercially viable incandescent light bulb.
+However, Edison was also a newspaper printer, telegrapher, and inventor who "transformed middle-class life."
+He discovered many commercial applications for ordinary materials and agricultural products.
+Although his favorite invention was the phonograph, his work spanned improvements to the telegraph, the light bulb, generators and motors, movie-making, batteries, cement, and a domestic source of rubber, one of his primary research focuses in southwest Florida.

-From his first visit in 1885 to his last stay in Fort Myers in 1931, Edison created a remarkable estate that included areas for his research, as well as family and social activities.
-His love of Florida included pastimes like fishing, boating, reading, a trip to town, and exploring the tropical paradise that Edison affectionately referred to as his “Eden”.
+From his first visit in 1885 to his last stay in Fort Myers in 1931, Edison created a remarkable estate that included areas for his research, family, and social activities.
+His love of Florida included pastimes like fishing, boating, reading, a trip to town, and exploring the tropical paradise that Edison affectionately called his "Eden."

-Edison's famous quote, “There is only one Fort Myers and soon 90 million Americans will discover it” has proven true, for thousands of national, international, and Florida residents visit the Edison & Ford Winter Estates every year.
+Edison's famous quote, "There is only one Fort Myers, and soon 90 million Americans will discover it", has proven true.
+Thousands of national, international, and Florida residents visit the Edison & Ford Winter Estates annually.

-This Statue of Thomas Edison was donated by the Estate's patron Darilyn Alderman and created by sculptor D. J. Wilkins in 2004.
+This Statue of Thomas Edison was donated by the Estate's patriarch, Lyn Alderman, and created by sculptor D. J. Wilkins in 2004.

 Come down with me to Seminole Lodge